denischergicalo/Towards-Artificial-General-Intelligence/Biomorphic-AI v4.md

-## basic algorithms for a potential strong AI
+## Basic algorithms for a potential strong AI

 ### AlphaZero